mozilla-services/socorro/docs/installation/vagrant.rst

 ------------------

-Make sure that you don't already have a ``./socorro-virtualenv`` directory created with a different architecture, otherwise you'll get odd errors about pip not existing, binaries being the wrong architecture, and so on.
+Make sure that you don't already have a ``./socorro-virtualenv`` directory created with a different architecture (e.g. running ``make bootstrap`` on a Mac), otherwise you'll get odd errors about pip not existing, binaries being the wrong architecture, and so on.

 Instructions
 ------------